DilanSarange/LD-plots/README.md

 This repository contains codes I used for plotting LD decay.
 LD is calculated using PopLDdecay https://github.com/BGI-shenzhen/PopLDdecay

+the local LD heat maps were plotted using LD_heatmap.sh

 LD_heatmap.sh is based on the https://github.com/BGI-shenzhen/LDBlockShow

 usage:  bash ./LD_heatmap.sh [vcf.gz] [region] [outfile]